shiva/blog-posts/2010/2010-06-02-a-list-to-be-o.md

 ---
-layout: post
 title: A list to be on
 tags:
   - Hackers
   - Lists
   - Programmers
+description: A list to be on
+date: '2010-6-2'
 ---

 I've been busy.
 That doesn't explain my silence on this blog, its but an excuse.
 A lot of things have been happening, both in my personal and professional life, and I'm not at liberty to talk about them.
 Those are for another day.